chrismo80/EngramMcp/README.md

 `search` returns individual matching entries when at least one query term matches.
 Results are ranked by the number of distinct query terms matched, then sorted by `importance` descending and `timestamp` descending.

-Retrieval tools now return structured JSON objects instead of markdown strings.
-Visible semantics stay the same:
+Retrieval tools return structured JSON responses.
+These responses expose only the fields that belong to the retrieval contract:

 - timestamps are never included in `recall`, `read_section`, or `search`
 - `tags` are included only when present